How to use Jira Product Discovery

 7. Approval from all relevant parties before any changes are made

-Primary Focus in the Execution phase: 6 Steps
+Primary Focus in the Execution Phase: 6 Steps

 Project_execution_phase_Jira_ActivityTimeline